Jiaying-Wu/Machine-Learning/README.md

 # Machine-Learning
-Note for Machine Learning and Deep Learning
+Note for Machine Learning and Deep Learning with Python and R